btclaw/btclaw-miner/README.md

 The 3-block confirmation rule prevents double-spending: transferred NXS is locked on broadcast, and balances only update after 3 confirmations.

+### Batch Transfer

+When purchasing multiple sell orders at once, the market uses `NXS:BATCH:<amt1>,<amt2>,...` in the OP_RETURN.
+Each amount maps to the corresponding seller input.
+The buyer address is read from OUTPUT[N] where N is the number of amounts.
+See [`docs/PROTOCOL.md`](docs/PROTOCOL.md) §16.5 for full specification.

 ---

 ## Full Node Proof